Understanding Why Climate Change Impacts Women More Than Men

 “There has to be a realization at the global level that climate change impacts men, women, and other genders differently, so the responses will [need to] take into account gender inequalities at the same time as climate actions,” Collantes said.

 Climate activists Vanessa Nakate, Luisa Neubauer, Greta Thunberg, Isabelle Axelsson and Loukina Tille, from left, arrive for a news conference in Davos, Switzerland, Friday, Jan.
 24, 2020.

 Activists like Greta Thunberg and Vanessa Nakate have helped to spur a global environmental movement.
 World leaders like Christiana Figueres spearheaded the Paris climate agreement.
-And women in countries like Kenya and India are transforming their communities by embracing sustainability.
+And women in countries like Kenya and India are transforming their communities by adopting sustainable practices.

-While climate change may disproportionately affect women, it has also led them to seize the levers of power in a moment of profound precarity, to rewrite the rules of society when the current systems of power and economy no longer seem feasible.
+While climate change may have an unfair impact on women, it has also led them to seize the levers of power in a moment of intense uncertainty, to rewrite the rules of society when the current systems of power and economy no longer seem reasonable.

 “We already know that climate change is going to exacerbate our fragilities, our vulnerabilities, our weak spots,” Owren said.
 “It is such a serious, urgent call to action to shine the spotlight on climate change as a human rights issue.”

 Women in diverse settings are rising up to overcome these challenges.